 This digital movement makes healthcare more affordable, accessible, convenient, and comprehensive in virtually every way.
 However, there is one big exception that medical practices of all sizes must account for, and that exception is cybersecurity.
 This is one of the most significant disadvantages of digital transformation in healthcare.

-As the healthcare industry becomes more reliant on technology, the risk of cyberattacks starts to increase.
-Therefore, these cyberattacks can have devastating results for medical practitioners and patients.
+As the healthcare industry becomes more reliant on technology, the risk of starts to increase.
+Therefore, these can have devastating results for medical practitioners and patients.

 Data breaches in healthcare have also accelerated over the past five years, rising to 42% in 2020 when the pandemic hit.
-In fact, out of the total number of ransomware attacksreported in 2020, 60% specifically targeted the healthcare sector.
+In fact, out of the total number of reported in 2020, 60% specifically targeted the healthcare sector.

 Digital Transformation and Healthcare Cybersecurity with Emeritus

 At Emeritus, we serve as your personal IT team and cybersecurity partner to ensure that your data and your new technologies are protected from the inside out.
-We provide top cybersecurity for mobile devices you use on the go or online portals where thousands, if not millions, of records are stored.
+We provide top for you use on the go or where thousands, if not millions, of records are stored.

 Emeritus has years of experience providing IT and cybersecurity services to businesses of all sizes.
 Our team of experts can support the rising technological challenges in today’s global and primarily online environment.
-Additionally, our services also include medical equipment maintenance and operations.
+Additionally, our services also include and operations.

 Therefore, if you want to ensure that your business can utilize the best technologies available for the health of your company and your patients, it’s time to get a plan in place.